MJ141592/WhatsappControls/README.md

 ## WhatsApp Controls — Auto‑signup

 Automate sign‑ups in Lypta WhatsApp groupchats by watching a numbered list and inserting your name automatically.
+To use this, do the setup in advance, then leave the auto signup program running while waiting for the

 ## Requirements
 - Python 3.9+